 If the reporting party desires to proceed with a formal complaint, the Title IX coordinator or designee will initiate the applicable procedures.
 If the reporting party decides not to submit a formal complaint, the Title IX coordinator may sign a formal complaint when the Title IX coordinator deems an investigation is necessary to address the prohibited conduct, including in order to provide a safe and nondiscriminatory environment for all members of Swarthmore's community.
-In deciding whether to sign a complaint, if the complainant elects not to do so, the Title IX coordinator may, but is not required to, consider factors such as whether the conduct alleged included threats, violence, serial predation, or weapons.
-A complainant is not required to submit a formal complaint in order to receive supportive measures.
+In deciding whether to sign a complaint, the Title IX coordinator may consider factors such as whether the conduct alleged included threats, violence, serial predation, or weapons.